rcrespo11/Multithreading-Minotaur-Problem/README.md

 # Problem 1

 For the first problem, the activation of a thread is required for each guest.
 To solve the issue of informing the Minotaur when all guests have eaten a cake, it's necessary for the first thread to count how many times the cake is replaced.
 Since each guest will be called randomly, every time a guest consumes a cake, a flag will be assigned to determine if they had previously consumed a cake or not.
 When everyone has had the opportunity to eat, and the counter reaches N guests, the Minotaur will be informed and the program will terminate.
+Due to the random selection of guests, it's necessary to mention that the execution time of this program will vary widely.

 # Problem 2